 A brief history

 In summer, when the days are the longest, the Swedes celebrate Midsummer’s Eve.
-This always takes place on the Friday that falls between 19 and 25 June.
+This year Midsummer´s Eve is friday the 22nd in June.
 There has historically been some form of celebration around the time of the summer solstice, long before Sweden adopted Christianity, but we do not know exactly how it was celebrated.

 On Midsummer’s Eve, the tradition is to pick flowers and collect birch twigs, which are used to bind floral wreaths worn on the head and to decorate the maypole.
 At Midsummer, Swedes eat herring, new potatoes and strawberries.
 We wear regional costume or summer clothes, play traditional games and music, and celebrate with friends and family.